Hrebal v. Nationstar Mortgage LLC

-The Court determined that there are no material factual disputes for a jury to resolve with respect to liability: the FCRA imposes liability on “furnishers” of consumer credit information, like Mr. Cooper, who fail to report that a loan delinquency is “disputed,” is a “reasonable investigation” could have uncovered that a borrower’s dispute with that delinquency was “bona fide” or ‘potentially meritorious.”
+The Court determined that there are no material factual disputes for a jury to resolve with respect to liability: the FCRA imposes liability on “furnishers” of consumer credit information, like Mr. Cooper, who fails to report that loan delinquency is “disputed.”
+A “reasonable investigation” could have uncovered that a borrower’s dispute with that delinquency was “bona fide” or ‘potentially meritorious.”
 This is so because reporting that a delinquency is, in fact, disputed may be necessary to prevent the dissemination of “materially misleading” consumer credit information.

 In this case, it was undisputed that Mr. Cooper received at least three official dispute notifications, that Mr. Cooper never reviewed his pre-2014 servicing notes and gleaned that the Plaintiff’s dispute stemmed from a legitimate and longstanding “proof of claim” error, that Mr. Cooper confirmed the Plaintiff’s delinquency three times in a confusing and inconsistent manner, and that this reporting gave the impression that the Plaintiff had fallen behind on his mortgage immediately after his bankruptcy when, in fact, he had not missed a payment in over five years.